MicrosoftDocs/win32/desktop-src/Msi/property-type.md

 ---
-Description: 'The Property Type of semantic type is one of the Key Format Types.
-This type consists of a foreign key into the Property table provided by the user.' ms.assetid: '819e4e90-0bc3-41ba-851d-1d4c52b6eeea'
+Description: The Property Type of semantic type is one of the Key Format Types.
+This type consists of a foreign key into the Property table provided by the user. ms.assetid: 819e4e90-0bc3-41ba-851d-1d4c52b6eeea
 title: Property Type
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Property Type